BillTheBest/promethius/README.md

 Ripley is designed to be simple and easy to understand.
 There are two main concepts that you'll need to understand when creating widgets.

+### 1. Websocket Channel

-1. A global web-socket channel is exposed in Scala code to which you can push data to.
+A global web-socket channel is exposed in Scala code to which you can push data to.
 You push a "key" and a "value" to the channel.
 I.e

 ```scala